Course Descriptions, Family Law - Juvenile Offender

 LW 914; 2 hours.
 This course will introduce students to a practice-oriented approach to interviewing and counseling.
 It will enable students to develop the skills involved in investigating facts and interviewing and counseling clients.
 Class work will include demonstration, critique, discussion, and practical exercises.
 Students will also investigate doctrinal, procedural, and evidentiary issues in order to discharge effectively their role in each step of the process.
-Course topics will explore: 1) how to recognize legal and non-legal dimensions of a client’s problems; 2) how to develop fundamental skills, including effective listening and questioning; 3) how to gather information; and 4) how to understand the decision-making process and help clients make appropriate decisions.
+Course topics will explore: 1) how to recognize legal and non-legal dimensions of a client's problems; 2) how to develop fundamental skills, including effective listening and questioning; 3) how to gather information; and 4) how to understand the decision-making process and help clients make appropriate decisions.
 Students will also explore ethical considerations in interviewing and counseling.
 This is a letter-graded class.
 There will be a final project instead of an exam.
-Class is limited to 25 students.

 LW 799; 2 hours.
 An inquiry into the realm of legal philosophy.
 Students will analyze fundamental issues and major lines of thought in attempted resolution of those issues.